ibm-cloud-docs/speech-to-text/language-models.md

 ```
 {: pre}

-The service credentials own two such models.
+The credentials own two such models.
 The first model is awaiting data or is being processed by the service.
 The second model is fully trained and ready for use.

 ```javascript
 {